superfly/fly-node/README.md

 ## Configuration

-Insert the middleware as high as possible in the stack, before your controllers.
+Insert the request handler middleware as high as possible in the stack, before your controllers, and the error handler after them.

 ```
 import express from "express"
-import * as Fly from "@fly/node"
+import { requestHandler, errorHandler } from "@fly/node"

 const app = express()

-app.use(Fly.requestHandler)
+app.use(requestHandler)

 app.get("/", function rootHandler(req, res) {
   res.end("Root!");
 });

+app.use(errorHandler)

 ````

+## TODO

+* Mention that Express users with async route handlers will need to wrap them to correctly capture exceptions